venicegeo/geojson-geos-go/README.md

-# geojson-wkt-go
+# geojson-geos-go

 ## Overview

-Pulls the geometries out of GeoJSON and converts them to WKT in an overly convoluted process using GEOS.
+Tools for interacting with GeoJSON via GEOS.
+For example:
+* convert a GEOS geometry to GeoJSON
+* convert a WKT geometry to GeoJSON by turning it to a GEOS geometry first

 Relies on venicegeo/geojson-go and GEOS.